nchoi/NewYorkTaxis/blogpost4.md

 We then used DecisionTreeRegression to train a model based on the training X and training Y. We pickled the model we created, as well as the encoder.
 We will need these two Python objects below!

-Our recorded average error in predicting was approximately 3% in tip.
+Our recorded average error in predicting was approximately 3.215% in tip.
+Although our distribution of predicted values are centered correctly around the mean, it does not account for the outliers.
+This leads us believe that there are other factors that contribute to tip percentage that we did not take into account.
+For example, tip percentage could be influenced by the quality of each driver, as well as the riders’ unknown biases (e.g., race, gender, etc).

 ## New website